 If you’re planning to look for an impact driver this season, we certainly understand that you deserve value for your hard-earned money and that’s why this review is here – to aid you to get the ideal value for your investment by making the right buy decisions this season.

 Quality and Professional

-One the other hand, Makita’s power tools are engineered and thoroughly tested prior leaving the factory.
-In addition, Makita will replace and repair your power tools in the event if encounters as a quality measure.
+One the other hand, Makita’s power tools are engineered and thoroughly tested prior to leaving the factory.
+In addition, Makita will replace and repair your power tools in the event if encountering as a quality measure.

 Battery Life and Compatibility

 Ryobi’s 18 volts One+ batteries are engineered using li-ion technology to guarantee that they can power through all kinds of complex to simple projects like drilling, driving, cutting, fastening, lighting, plumbing, cooling, rocking, trimming, edging, mowing, and clearing.

 Furthermore, Makita’s 75+ LXT batteries and power tools at hand are engineered using Extreme fast-charging 18 volts li-ion battery technology that can restrict it from losing power or self-discharging when not in use.

 It also comes with an integrated CPU that will evaluate the conditions such as over-discharging which is the rate of discharge and the high temperatures in batteries.